Our2020View/Our2020View.github.io/awningpower.md

 <img src="/assets/webmodulestatus1.jpg"/>

-This mod adds a switch upstream of the 12 volt awning circuit breaker, to allow a more convenient method of controlling power flow to the awning circuit and control module.
+This mod adds a switch upstream of the 12 volt 15 amp awning circuit breaker, to allow a more convenient method of controlling power flow through the breaker to the awning control module.

 The switch we chose is the same type of switch that locks the coach steps in the 'auto retract" position when the coach door is closed.
 We wanted a locking switch, so it would take an intentional decision to provide power to the awning circuit.
 We were used to this type of switch controlling the steps, so it was an easy choice to make: